ARC 280 / END 275– Discovering Landscape

 The objective of this seminar is to facilitate a way of seeing and understanding the landscapes around us as socio-economic, political and ecological products.
 Looking primarily through the lens of Landscape Architecture, this seminar will trace the contemporary history of both designed, and resultant landscapes and illuminate their manifold underpinnings and interpretations.
 It will explore the range of inspirations that have been placed upon the landscape in addition to the inspiration that the landscape itself has provided.
 The seminar will also illuminate the relationship that landscape maintains with the disciplines of architecture and art in addition to the more contemporary influence of ecological engineering and sustainability.
 While the course will provide an overview of the historic foundation of designed landscapes, it will focus primarily on developments that have occurred since 1950.

 The course format will consist primarily of lectures given by the instructor in addition to a series of invited guests.
-Required work and assessment will include readings, quizzes, a series of design exercises that exhibit the application of topical subject matter, a midterm and a final exam.
+Required work and assessment will include readings, quizzes, a series of design exercises that exhibit the application of topical subject matter, a midterm and a final exam/project.